LeaderPortfolio

 Philanthropy

-Khan is also known for his philanthropic activities, supporting organizations promoting Jewish cultural heritage and combating antisemitism.
-He has contributed to the European Jewish Fund and co-founded the Genesis Philanthropy Group, which supports Jewish identity and community.
-He also supports the Life Line charitable program, which provides medicine and surgery for seriously ill children in Russia.
+Khan is a philanthropist and supports Jewish heritage and education.
+He co-founded the Babi Yar Holocaust Memorial Center in Kyiv.
+He supports the Life Line charitable program, which provides medicine and surgery for seriously ill children in Russia.
+Khan actively supports Jewish initiatives in Russia and Europe.

 Career Timeline